NUKnightLab/StoryMapJS/GITHUB_HOSTING/GITHUB_HOSTING.md

 <br><br>
 <img src="1.png" width="90%"><br>
 <br><br>
 3. Create your new repository, and give it an identifying name.
 Make sure your repository is set to public.
-Check the box to initialize your repository with a READM	E. A repository is just a place for us to store our files.
+Check the box to initialize your repository with a README.
+A repository is just a place for us to store our files.
 In our case, we'll be uploading our Zoomify images to this repository.
 <br><br>
 <img src="2.png" width="90%"><br>
 <br>